rdodev/blog/_posts/2015-04-05-lets-be-good-pycon-citizens.md

 This one is so simple to follow, but often forgotten, unfortunately.
 Be a good guest in the conference venue, your hotel and the city PyCon is hosted in.
 Follow their rules and their cultural pace.

-To summarize: the community around PyCon is simply amazing and all of us need to pitch in (whether in effort or behavior) in order to keep it healthy and growing.
+To summarize: the community around PyCon is simply amazing and all of us need to pitch in (whether in effort or behavior) in order to keep it healthy and growing.s